Answer:

 Don't confuse L-carnosine with L-carnitine, which has been evaluated for different conditions (and is discussed within our Acetyl-L-Carnitine Supplements Review).

-L-carnosine supplementation has been investigated for various conditions, including depression, autism spectrum disorders, diabetes and related complications, heart failure, and Alzheimer's disease.
-L-carnosine showed modest benefit for some, but not all, of these conditions, although all of the studies to date have been small and short-term.
+L-carnosine supplementation has been investigated for various conditions, including depression, autism spectrum disorders, diabetes and related complications, heart failure, Alzheimer's disease, and improved cognitive function among healthy adults.
+L-carnosine showed modest benefit for some, but not all, of these conditions, although all of the studies to date have been short-term and most have been small.

-Sign in for details about the clinical evidence for L-carnosine, as well as possible safety concerns, potential drug interactions, cost, and if research supports use of beta-alanine (a constituent of L-carnosine) instead of L-carnosine.
+Sign in for details about the clinical evidence for L-carnosine, as well as possible safety concerns, potential drug interactions, cost, and if research supports use of beta-alanine (a constituent of L-carnosine) instead of L-carnosine for athletic performance, depression, or cognitive function.

 Join NowAlready a member?
 Sign In Here.